 In addition, CES® designees are required to obtain twenty hours of 1031 exchange continuing education every two years.
 Only courses approved by the FEA may be counted toward this requirement.

-Second Generation Qualified Intermediary (QI) and Operated Since 1990
+Third Generation Qualified Intermediary (QI) family owned and Operated Since 1990

 Realty Exchange Corporation is a Virginia corporation established in 1990 by Ed Horan.
-The company’s sole mission was and is to serve investors and real estate professionals as a 1031 exchange qualified intermediary (QI).
-Son Bill Horan has been an officer of the firm since the beginning.
+The company’s sole mission continues to be serving investors and real estate professionals as a 1031 exchange qualified intermediary (QI).
+Son Bill Horan has been an officer of the firm since the early days.
 Today Ed Horan serves as President Emeritus.
-Ed served 30 years in the U.S. Air Force as a pilot and Comptroller.
+Ed served 30 years as a pilot and Comptroller in the U.S. Air Force.
 Our firm is one of the oldest QIs in the country.
+Today Jeff Horan has also entered the business to continue servicing clients into the far future.

-We have thus learned that long-term ownership and QI stability are important security attributes.
-It is important to note that Realty Exchange Corporation is a second generation QI since 1990 and serving as a QI is our only business.
+We have thus learned that long-term ownership and firm stability are important security attributes for a QI.
+It is important to note that Realty Exchange Corporation is a third-generation QI since 1990, and serving as a QI is our only business.

 Exchangers and their advisers can be assured that the first priority of Realty Exchange Corporation is the security and safety of exchange escrow funds.